behzodfaiziev/command-collection/docker/README.md

 - `docker exec -it <container_id> sh`: Open a shell in a container (CTRL+D to exit).
 Note: `sh` may be replaced with `bash`, `powershell` or `zsh`.

-- `docker run -it <image_name> sh`: Run a container and open a shell in it

-## Build and Deploy
-- `docker build .`: Build a Docker image from a Dockerfile in the current directory

 ## Compose